Naotsun19B/GraphPrinter/README.md

 ## History

+- (2021/05/28) v1.6
+  Changed so that the asset name is included in the file name when the reference viewer is output

 - (2021/05/05) v1.5
   Corrected the problem that the image output for the first time after starting the engine becomes whitish